Private, In-Home Tutoring in Waterloo, Illinois

-SchoolTutoring Academy’s tutoring programs for Waterloo students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Waterloo, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The curriculum used in the Waterloo Community Unit School District follows the Illinois Learning Standards, which are internationally referred, rigorous standards intended to ensure a quality, equal education for all students.
 Faculty, staff, and other students model accountability.
 Students are expected to make healthy life choices to benefit themselves, both physically, psychically, and socially.
 Students are taught to take responsibility for their own actions and their own education.
 The hope is that engaged students will be more likely to pursue success and to be engaged in their own communities after graduation.